Momen-j/Atlus-Navigator/README.md

 1. Clone the project repository.
 2. Run `npm install` to install the necessary dependencies.
 3. Create a `.env` file in the project's root directory and add a global var representing the discord bot token value (ex. `DISCORD_BOT_TOKEN = XXX`).
-4. Change the mappings of the custom key `x-db-env` within `docker-compose.yml` to use your own db.
+4. Modify the mappings of the section `x-db-env` within `docker-compose.yml` to match your database credentials.
 5. Run `docker compose build`.

 ## Find a bug?